nchucvml/DEFNetwork/README.md

 source: https://www.kaggle.com/nsojib/bangla-money

-### Create tfrecord (we have already create the tfrecord of dollars in the ./tfrecord)
+### Create tfrecord

+We have already create the tfrecord of dollars in the ./tfrecord

 Place your training data in the ./trainall folder